birgersp/dcs-gws/README.md

 5. Create a mission start trigger in the mission editor

-6. Add two "DO SCRIPT FILE" actions to the trigger, one to load the autogft script (first) and another to load your mission script
+6. Add two "DO SCRIPT FILE" actions to the trigger, one to load the gws script (first) and another to load your mission script
 <img src="http://i.imgur.com/8enqsoo.jpg"/>

 7. The mission is ready to start.
 Following the example here, the red and blue units will battle in the objective zones.
 Dead groups will respawn in the base zones.